ansible/ansible/docsite/latest/rst/intro_configuration.rst

 .. highlight:: bash

-Certain things in Ansible are adjustable.
+Certain things in Ansible are adjustable in a configuration file.
 In general, the stock configuration is probably right for most users, but that doesn't mean you might not want to change them.

 The mechanism for doing this is the "ansible.cfg" file, which is looked for in the following locations: